Skip to main content

 VR vs AR, MR, CR: What’s the Difference for Business?

-UPD, May 18th.
-With a view to providing clarity over the options available on today’s market, we’ve compared VR vs AR and other extended reality technologies focusing on their meaning for businesses.
+So, it is interesting to compare the value of VR vs AR and other options and clarify how companies can capitalise on these technologies.
+Each XR solution has unique capabilities that can drive innovation, improve efficiency, and enhance user experiences.
+With a view to providing clarity over the options available on today’s market, we’ve compared VR vs AR and other extended reality technologies, focusing on their meaning for businesses.

-Businesses are using VR as a means of selling more products and services.
-Consider its use across the fields like retail, real estate or tourism, where holidaymakers can review a location or hotel before deciding whether it’s right for them.
+Businesses are using VR to sell more products and services.
+Consider its use across fields like retail, real estate, or tourism, where holidaymakers can review a location or hotel before deciding whether it is right for them.

 As opposed to VR’s construction of a virtual environment, augmented reality (AR) blends digital content with a real-world view.
 The success of ‘Pokemon Go’ and demise of Google Glass have massively impacted recognition for AR, although businesses have long known of its potential.

 Take its use by Spotify in allowing consumers to listen to music by holding their phones up to Coca Cola products, or Argos’s unleashing of rich product information and one-click ordering via the scanning of items.
-Retail could be the next industry to take a huge leap with AR by allowing its customers to place items like homeware within a fictional setting.
+Retail could be the next industry to take a huge leap with AR by allowing its customers to place items like homeware within a fictional setting using retail software.

 MR is an overlay of synthetic content on a real-life image.
 Though similar to AR, the mixed version sees digital elements interacting with those in the real world.